 Very seldom does a door and entryway need to be replaced.
 The worst condition we have ever seen one in was the one we rebuilt that we have showcased on our Youtube channel.
 Usually, though, the finish is just in bad shape, even though it may look like the door is falling apart.
 The easiest way is to feel the wood.
 If it’s spongy or has obvious holes in it, the wood is rotten underneath.
 This is usually not the case.

 Sometimes though, the wood has turned black, especially with the moldings.
 When this happens, especially on the lower horizontal moldings, they never come back to new condition.
 We can bleach these moldings and sand off most of the weather, so they usually come back to very good condition.

 The key is to not wait too long after the finish has failed.
 Staying on top of the maintenance is always the most cost-effective way to take care of your entryway.

 3) How do I know when my door needs to be refinished?

-If your door is showing signs of discoloration or flaking, pealing or blistering on the finish, it’s time to refinish it.
-The most easy place to look is at the bottom of the door and sidelights.
+If your door is showing signs of discoloration or flaking, peeling, or blistering on the finish, it’s time to refinish it.
+The easiest place to look is at the bottom of the door and sidelights.
 This is where your door will get the most intense exposure.
 Also along the seams where the vertical pieces meet the horizontal ones is a place the finish fails first.
 Another place is at the bottom of the sidelights.
 Look at the horizontal pieces on the bottom of the sidelights and also the horizontal pieces of the moldings and you will usually see the finish failing in these spots first.